French Toast. Eggnog. Holidays. Casserole.

 - In a small saucepan, melt butter over medium heat.
-Add coconut sugar and combine.
+Whisk coconut sugar into melted butter.
 DO NOT BOIL!
 You will end up with caramel. 😉 Remove from heat.
 Pour into prepared glass pan.

 - Arrange bread cubes on top of sugar mixture.

 - In a small bowl, whisk together eggs, eggnog, cinnamon, nutmeg, salt, and vanilla to make the custard.
 Pour the custard evenly over bread cubes.
 Press down gently on bread to make sure it soaks up the custard mixture.

 - Tightly cover glass pan and refrigerate 2 hours to overnight.
 It depends on the time frame you are on!